DarkKingStar/Lead-Tracker/README.md

 ## Project Overview

-TuRain Lead Management System simplifies lead tracking and management, providing a user-friendly interface for businesses to organize and follow up on leads effectively.
+Lead Management System simplifies lead tracking and management, providing a user-friendly interface for businesses to organize and follow up on leads effectively.

 ## Getting Started